Topological invariants of groups and Koszul modules: Introduction

 { {Aprodu was partially supported by the Romanian Ministry of Research and Innovation, CNCS - UEFISCDI, grant PN-III-P4-ID-PCE-2016-0030, within PNCDI III.
-Farkas was supported by the DFG grant \emph{Syzygien und Moduli}.
-Raicu was supported by the Alfred P. Sloan Foundation and by the NSF Grant No.~1600765.
+Farkas was supported by the DFG Grant \emph{Syzygien und Moduli} and by the ERC Advanced Grant SYZYGY of the European Research Council (ERC) under the European Union Horizon 2020 research and innovation program (grant agreement No. 834172).
+Raicu was supported by the Alfred P. Sloan Foundation and by the NSF Grant No.~1901886.
 Weyman was partially supported by the Sidney Professorial Fund and the NSF grant No.~1400740. }} \end{ack}